Lamballe, France Guide

 Day Trips

-Approximately 30 minutes by car Cancale is a charming fishing village renowned for its oysters.
-Enjoy fresh oysters straight from the sea, stroll along the harbor, and take in the beautiful coastal scenery.
-You can also walk along the coastal path (GR34) for stunning views of the Bay of Mont-Saint-Michel.
+Cancale is a charming fishing village renowned for its oysters.
+Enjoy fresh seafood at the harbor, watch the oyster farmers at work, and take a walk along the coastal path for stunning views of the Mont-Saint-Michel bay.
+It's a perfect destination for seafood lovers and those seeking a relaxing coastal experience.

-Approximately 45 minutes by car Dinan
+Approximately 30 minutes by car Cancale

 Travel Time